-The seemingly endless mounds and hillocks of decaying matter were leveled and churned by tractors which might have sunken out of sight but for their spiked steel wheels ten feet in diameter.
+The seemingly endless mounds and hillocks of decaying matter were leveled and churned by large tractors which might have sunken out of sight but for their ten foot spiked steel wheels.
 Roaring and screaming, they crawled over the garbage like giant red cockroaches, occasionally pausing as if to devour a tempting morsel.
 The associated smells, particularly striking in the heat of August, wafted right over and past Klaus without visibly affecting him.

-From a couple of chemical factories, each capable of producing its own smells, there lifted against the searing white-yellow brightness of the midday sun a prodigious cloud of smoke and industrial gas.
-The result, hanging in the airless valley, had a light magenta color, the sort of thing that might have been produced by rose-colored spectacles.
+From a couple of chemical factories, each capable of producing its own smells, there lifted against the searing white-yellow brightness of the midday sun a prodigious quantity of smoke and industrial gas.
+The resulting cloud, hanging in the airless valley, had a light magenta color, the sort of thing that might have been produced by rose-colored spectacles.
 But it was unlikely that it produced much optimism in Elmwood Place.

-Klaus, largely impervious to the environment, was having a look at one of the railways in which he had a major financial interest.
-His informal inspection tours were slow- moving and fine-grained, and he was not the man to overlook details, either of machinery or of the morale of personnel.
-He was speaking casually to the gateman, who was telling Klaus how he happened to be stationed there.
+Klaus was now speaking casually to the gateman, who was telling him how he happened to be stationed there.
 Waving the stump of an arm in an empty sleeve, the man said,

 "I was away from Cincinnata when I lost it."